 Where: Orchard Road is the most famous and one-stop for luxury brands and designer showrooms.
 Apart from this, the Chinatown market and Little India are the best options for street shopping.
 Buy ethnic and gold jewellery and local souvenirs here.

 5. Attend the Singapore Festival of Fun

-March is the month for the fabulous, fun and family-friendly festival called The Singapore Festival of Fun.
-If you're with kids or without kids, this festival is a must as there are street performances and the spectacular shows which include clowns, acrobats, stilt walkers, magicians and jugglers, apart from the heaps of activities, games and music.
+March in Singapore is the month for the fabulous, fun and family-friendly festival called The Singapore Festival of Fun.
+If you're with kids, attending this festival is a must as there are street performances and the spectacular shows which include clowns, acrobats, stilt walkers, magicians and jugglers, apart from the heaps of activities, games and music.
 Comedy lovers should head to Comedy Fest, a number of local and international comedians perform in this festival.
 Many events are free, paid ones start at SGD 47, and Comedy Passport Tickets costs around SGD 177.
 Book tickets well in advance to get an early bird discount.

 Pack light cotton clothes as the temperature is going to be high.
 Don't forget to keep your beachwear and some sunscreen lotion.
 Also, an umbrella won't occupy much space in your luggage.